-Laarb is a traditional Northern Thai dish composed of stir-fried ground meat, herbs, and pungent spices.
-This dish transforms those same flavors into a juicy burger that’s spiked with fragrant lemongrass, shallot, and mint.
-Offset by a crisp cucumber-mint salad, this dinner brings you the complex flavors of Northern Thailand in a simple, 35-minute recipe.
+Laarb is a traditional Northern Thai dish composed of stir-fried ground meats, chilies, herbs, and pungent spices.
+This dish transforms those same flavors into a juicy burger that’s spiked with fragrant lemongrass, shallot, mint, and garlic.
+Offset by a crisp cucumber-mint salad, this dinner brings you the complex flavors of Northern Thailand in a simple, 35 minute recipe.

 Thai Seasoning Blend

-Wash and dry all produce.
-Preheat the oven to 400 degrees.
-Trim the top and bottom ends off the lemongrass.
-Make a shallow cut lengthwise into the lemongrass, then remove the fibrous outer layers until only the rubbery core remains.
-Very finely mince the lemongrass core.
+Preheat oven to 400 degrees.
+Trim the root and fibrous top from the lemongrass stalk.
+Make a shallow cut lengthwise into the lemongrass, then remove the fibrous outer leaves until only the pliable inner core remains.
+Very thinly slice the lemongrass core.
 Zest and halve the lime.
-Halve, peel, and finely chop the shallot.
-Finely chop the mint leaves.
+Finely mince the garlic, shallot, and mint.

-Heat a drizzle of oil in a large pan over medium heat.
-Add the patties to the pan and cook for 4-5 minutes per side, until golden brown and cooked through.
+Heat ½ tablespoon olive oil in the same pan over medium heat.
+Add the patties and cook 4-5 minutes per side, until golden brown and cooked through.